-Lieutenant Governor Pinnell declared quorums of the Senate and House present and Joint Session duly assembled.
+President Pinnell declared quorums of the Senate and House present and Joint Session duly assembled.

-The invocation was offered by Pastor Joel Harder with the Oklahoma Capitol Commission, the guest of Speaker McCall.
+The invocation was offered by Pastor Joel Harder.

-Pursuant to Article VI, Section 5, of the Oklahoma Constitution, Lieutenant Governor Pinnell directed the clerk to proceed with the canvassing of the returns of the General Election held on November 3, 2020, as certified to the House of Representatives by the Secretary of the State Election Board, Paul Ziriax, and transmitted to the House of Representatives by Secretary of State, Brian Bingman.
+Pursuant to Article VI, Section 5, of the Oklahoma Constitution, President Pinnell directed the clerk to proceed with the canvassing of the returns of the General Election held on November 8, 2022, as certified to the House of Representatives by the Secretary of the State Election Board, Paul Ziriax, and transmitted to the House of Representatives by Secretary of State, Brian Bingman.

-Senator David moved to dispense with the reading of the election returns and ordered same printed in the Journals of the House and Senate respectively, which motion was declared adopted.
+Senator McCortney moved to dispense with the reading of the election returns and ordered same printed in the Journals of the House and Senate respectively, which motion was declared adopted.